 Electricity surrounds us where ever we go.
-We used it on daily basis and most of us cannot live without it but still, some electricity jargon and concepts are quite confusing.
+We used it on a daily basis and most of us cannot live without it but still, some electricity jargon and concepts are quite confusing.

 To help you understand better “About Energy” Econnex compiled some frequently asked questions by consumers like you.